 What is IQ or intelligence?

 Psychologists have studied intelligence for a long time and have come up with a number of tests to measure a general mental capacity to solve problems, adapt to life, and progress in life.
 They called that mental capacity general intelligence.
-These tests give a score that compares your mental capacity to others, with a purposefully defined average of 100.
+These tests give a score that compares your mental capacity to others in domains like reasoning, memory, verbal ability, performance, attention, problem-solving, and pattern recognition, with a purposefully defined average of 100.
 This score is called the Intelligence Quotient (IQ).
 Typically, 70% of all people will have an IQ between 80-120.
 About 95% of all people will have an IQ between 70-130.
-High IQ people usually score above 130 IQ points, depending on which test is used.
-The top 1% intelligent people in the world, according to these tests, have an IQ of over 145.
+High-IQ people usually score above 130 IQ points, depending on which test is used.
+The top 0.1% of intelligent people in the world, according to these tests, have an IQ of over 145.

 IQ tests gained popularity to figure out who has low intelligence because it is clinically important.
 Especially for mental health and life-long adjustment.
 Intelligence testing then became about screening people for their future performance.